 Pelvic inflammatory disease (PID)

-PID is an infection of the reproduction system in women.
-It’s commonly caused by sexually transmitted diseases (STDs), such as chlamydia and gonorrhea, but other types of infections can also lead to PID.
+PID is an infection of the female reproductive system.
+It’s commonly caused by sexually transmitted infections (STIs), such as chlamydia and gonorrhea, but other types of infections can also lead to PID.

 You may or may not have symptoms with PID.